 What we are opposed to is the unjust treatment of individuals and communities wherever they live and whatever their backgrounds.

 Pakistan maintains its control of Pakistan-administered-Kashmir ostensibly in the name of disenfranchised Muslims of the erstwhile State of Jammu & Kashmir whilst actively exploiting the region’s human and natural resources.
 Pakistan Officialdom has shown no concern for the welfare of the territory’s inhabitants, and is exploiting the region in the full glare of international criticism.
-This is not Indian propaganda, but the claims of international NGOs that have similarly criticised India for its policies in Indian-administered-Kashmir.
+This is not Indian propaganda, but the claims of international NGOs that have similarly criticised India for its biased policies in Indian-administered-Kashmir.
 There is nothing conspiratorial or outlandish about these claims.
 Pakistani writers, journalists, NGOs that have nothing to gain materially by voicing their concerns about how Pakistan-administered-Kashmir is ‘governed’ have reported on these unfortunate realities.
-They have also commented on the insurgency in Baluchistan, the problems in the tribal areas, the wealth disparity between rich and poor Pakistanis, corruption, state-patronage for the elite, discrimination of ethnic groups living on the fringe of the established political order.
+They have also commented courageously on the ongoing insurgency in Baluchistan, the huge problems in the tribal areas of Khyber Pakhtunkwa, the wealth disparity between rich and poor Pakistanis, corruption, state-patronage for the elite, discrimination of ethnic groups living on the fringe of the established political order.

 Their writings can be accessed online and we encourage members of our community to read them.
+We believe these courageous Pakistanis are an asset to humanity and a blessing to the ordinary mass of Pakistanis who would otherwise have no voice.

 As we are not a political organisation, we are not part of any political struggle to ‘liberate’ Pakistan-administered-Kashmir.
 We do not ‘advocate‘ for the territory’s accession to either Pakistan or India.
 We do not advocate for Jammu & Kashmir’s independence either, having witnessed the tragedy of partition and the huge devastation caused in its wake.
 We would like the normalisation of relations between India and Pakistan for the common good of all parties, India, Pakistan and Jammu & Kashmir.
+This does not however preclude the option of ‘independence’ should this be the natural aspirations of the Kashmiri people.

 We recognise in this respect that territorial identities are illusory.
 The priorities of a Nation Stare are not necessarily in the best interest of its ‘nationals’.
 Where a State exists for the benefit of its citizens, it makes sense to celebrate the corresponding territorial identity.
 In the absence of such well-being, the continued self-affirmation of such an identity is to embody a false-consciousness.